afombravo/2FAST2Q/README.md

 =================================

-Crispery is coded to maximize any computer's processing power (it runs multiprocessed, so it can process various samples simultaneously).
-It is therefore advisable to not heavilly use the computer while crispery is running to avoid constraining the processor.
+2FAST2Q is coded to maximize any computer's processing power (it runs multiprocessed, so it can process various samples simultaneously).
+It is therefore advisable to not heavilly use the computer while 2FAST2Q is running to avoid constraining the processor.

-When running Crispery in the executable form, the initializating sequence might take up to a minute.
-Crispery will be operational when "Version X.X.X" appears on the window.
+When running 2FAST2Q in the executable form, the initializating sequence might take up to a minute.
+2FAST2Q will be operational when "Version X.X.X" appears on the window.
-Depending on the used computer, crispery might take a few minutes to run, especially with large datasets and when using mismatch finding.
-If no errors are shown, crispery is still running.
+Depending on the used computer, 2FAST2Q might take a few minutes to run, especially with large datasets and when using mismatch finding.
+If no errors are shown, 2FAST2Q is still running.
 GIVE IT TIME!

-If for some reason crispery is closed before completing. please delete the output folder and restart the program.
+If for some reason 2FAST2Q is closed before completing. please delete the output folder and restart the program.

 \\\\\\\